Fano Graph = (3,6)-cage

 The Digital Revolution Course has as its goal to show how mathematical ideas, particularly ideas about different kinds of codes, support new technologies such as fax, wireless telephony, baggage and mail tracking systems web based technologies, etc. The course also is designed to treat the many civil liberties issues being raised by digital technologies.
 I have developed a course syllabus, showing the range of topics that can be covered in such a course (but not realistic for a one semester course.)
 I have collected some instructional and resource materials for this course.

-Open Problems Suitable for Undergraduates (Also see Student Research Section below)
+Open Problems Suitable for Undergraduates (Also see Student Research section and Microworlds Research section below)

 A glossary of terms that may of use in understanding some of the material discussed in the problem sets below.